 US 15 upgraded to an expressway from north of PA 14 to PA 184

 Street Road E-ZPass-only slip ramp completed

 No longer appearing on the map is the yellow shading of “Selected Built Up Areas.”
-Meanwhile, the dark shaded areas of urban concentrations remain.
+Meanwhile, the dark, shaded areas of urban concentrations remain.
 State Game Lands have changed from a peach coloring to a tan one.
-The State Park textured color used to indicated the extent of said park has been removed, but it remains in the city insets.
+The State Park textured color used to indicate the extent of said park has been removed, but it remains in the city insets.

 Above all, the US 22/US 322 shield error on the 2010 map on the Penn-Lincoln Parkway at PA 60 is now the correct US 22/US 30 shield.
 There is now an inset for the Elk Scenic Drive in the upper left corner over Lake Erie.
 A yellow highlight instead of an orange one indicates its path on the main map.